The Center for Art and Social Engagement opens with

-The gallery is located at 301 High Street West.
-Free 2-hour public parking is available in the Mick Drive Parking Garage across the street from the gallery.
-Admission to the gallery, lecture, and reception is free and open to the public.
-Regular gallery hours are Monday – Wednesday, 10:00 a.m. to 5:00 p.m. and Thursday – Saturday, 10:00 a.m. to 7:00 p.m.
+The Center for Art & Social Engagement is located in Westby Hall room 110 on the university’s main campus, 237 Mullica Hill Road in Glassboro, N.J.
+Admission to the Center, lecture, and reception is free and open to the public.
+The Center’s hours are Monday – Thursday, 11:00 a.m. to 4:00 p.m.
 Directions can be found on the gallery website.
-For more information, call 856-256-4521 or visit www.rowan.edu/artgallery.
+For more information, call 856-256-4520 or visit www.rowan.edu/artgallery.

-Thank you to Mary Salvante for the content of this post.
+Thank you to Mary Salvante and Jillian Schley for the content of this post.

 Like DoNArTNeWs Philadelphia Art News Blog on facebook